fxos-eng/v3-architecture/README.md

 Just like a traditional client/server model, each view will request its data from a corresponding worker.
 The interface between views and workers is agreed in advance via a 'contract', we refer to this communication channel as a 'bridge'.

+### Telemetry

+Dividing up our views into separate panels gives us more control over telemetry.
+For example we can measure performance of individual views giving us more information about where regressions come from.

+If we are A/B testing a particular view of the app we can easily record metrics to help us decide which view is the most engagement.

 ## Multi-threaded architecture

 Reduced regressions and narrower development scope are not the only advantages.
 Moving to multiple documents and workers enables us to spread app logic across multiple threads.
 This enables a single app to better leverage the power of the device it's running on.